For Immediate Release

 775.328.2414 or 775.276.1021

-RENO, NEV., April 24, 2018 – The Washoe County Health District will conduct the first seasonal helicopter larviciding application beginning in the early morning hours of April 25 and 26, with subsequent applications planned for May, June, July, August and September.
-The larviciding will cover approximately 1,200 acres in Washoe County from the North Valleys to Washoe Lake.
-This is one of the earliest applications for mosquito prevention, made possible because of additional funding provided to the Health District’s Vector-Borne Disease program by the Washoe County Commission.
+RENO, NV, April 11, 2019 – The Washoe County Health District will conduct the first seasonal mosquito larviciding application beginning in the early morning hours of April 17, with subsequent applications planned for May, June, July, and August.
+The helicopter larviciding will cover approximately 1,000 acres in Washoe County from the North Valleys to Washoe Lake.
+This is an early seasonal application in anticipation of increased mosquito activity due to above average wet winter and spring weather.

-Health officials report the applications will consist of Vectolex and MetaLarv, biological larvicides that exist naturally in the environment which specifically target mosquito larvae with no affects to humans, fish, water fowl or other non-target organism's such as bees.
-Future applications coincide with the effectiveness of the product in order to interrupt the lifecycle of mosquitos at the larvae stage, killing larvae before they become flying, biting, disease-transmitting adult mosquitos.
+Health officials report this application will consist of Altosid P35, a biological larvicide that exists naturally in the environment which specifically targets mosquito larvae with no affects to humans, fish, water fowl, or other non-targeted insects such as bees.
+Future applications coincide with the effectiveness of the product in order to interrupt the lifecycle of mosquitos at the larval stage, killing larvae before they become flying, biting, disease-transmitting adult mosquitos.

 Health officials remind people that it only takes a few consecutive days of warm weather for mosquitos to become active.
 So everyone should take precautionary measures and steps to avoid being bitten by mosquitos.
 During the spring and summer months people should:

-- Use mosquito repellent such as DEET, oil of lemon eucalyptus, Picaridin, IR3535, or other natural products – a layer directly on skin, and one on clothing works well;
+- Use mosquito repellents, applying a layer directly on skin, and one on clothing for maximum protection;

-- Keep window and door screens in good repair to prevent entry of mosquitos into homes;
+- Keep window and door screens in good repair to prevent mosquitos from entering into homes;

 - Vaccinate horses for Western Equine Encephalitis (WEE) and West Nile Virus (WNV); and,

-- Clear areas around living spaces of any free-standing water and containers that can hold even small amounts of water that may become a mosquito breeding-ground.
+- Clear areas around living spaces of any free-standing water and containers that can hold even small amounts of water like pet bowls and planters.
+These may become mosquito breeding grounds.

-The Vector-Borne Diseases Program also has mosquito fish available for ponds, troughs and other water containers which will feed on mosquito larvae and prevent them from hatching into biting adult mosquitos.
+The Vector-Borne Diseases Program also has mosquito fish available for ponds, troughs and other large water containers.
+The small minnow-sized fish feed on mosquito larvae and prevent them from hatching into biting adult mosquitos.

 If you are experiencing biting mosquitos call the Vector-Borne Diseases Program at 785-4599, and staff will investigate the source of these adult mosquitos.